Coverage Axis++: Efficient Inner Point Selection for 3D Shape Skeletonization: Experimental Results

-\paragraph{Comparison with Q-MAT~\cite{li2015q}} We compare with another representative method Q-MAT.
-Note that Q-MAT requires a watertight mesh input and cannot handle point clouds or polygon soups.
-Tab.~\ref{table:QMAT2} shows that Coverage Axis++ performs comparably or superior to Q-MAT in terms of reconstruction accuracy and running time.
-As revealed in~\cite{dou2022coverage}, Q-MAT heavily depends on input mesh quality and the initial Voronoi diagram for computing the medial axis skeleton.
-In contrast, we use randomly generated candidates inside the volume for Coverage Axis++ in all comparisons, and our method effectively selects the most expressive ones from overfilled inner point candidates.
+We compare our method with two representative methods for MAT computation given the mesh inputs: Q-MAT~\cite{li2015q} and its variant Q-MAT+~\cite{pan2019q}.
+Both two methods take watertight meshes as inputs and cannot handle point clouds or polygon soups.
+Tab.~\ref{table:QMAT2} shows that Coverage Axis++ performs comparably or superior to Q-MAT and Q-MAT+ in terms of reconstruction accuracy and running time.
+Note that both Q-MAT and Q-MAT+ require a watertight mesh for Voronoi initialization, while our method supports \textit{randomly} generated candidate points inside the volume.